thomasballinger/posts/2014-04-17-python-javascript.markdown

 Variables are references to objects, and are not constrained in the type of object to which they can refer in any way.
-The only scope barriers are functions.[^barriers] (not bodies of for loops, brackets, indentation, etc.)
+The only scope barriers are functions.[^barriers] (Bodies of for loops, brackets, indentation, etc. do not provide new scopes.)
 A variable name may refer to a local variable or a variable in a scope surrounding where the function was defined.